Capital punishment in the United States: Botched executions

 Austin Sarat, a professor of jurisprudence and political science at Amherst College, in his book Gruesome Spectacles: Botched Executions and America's Death Penalty, found that from 1890 to 2010, 276 executions were botched out of a total of 8,776, or 3.15%, with lethal injections having the highest rate.
 Sarat writes that between 1980 and 2010 the rate of botched executions was higher than ever: 8.53 percent.
 Death penalty experts found that 36.8% of all executions attempted or completed in 2022 (all lethal injections) were botched.

+In August 2025, Tennessee executed Byron Black, a case that drew criticism from witnesses and legal experts for procedural errors and prolonged delays during the process.

 Clemency and commutations

-In states with the death penalty, the governor usually has the discretionary power to commute a death sentence or to stay its execution.
+In death penalty states, the governor usually has the discretionary power to commute a death sentence or to stay its execution.
 In some states the governor is required to receive an advisory or binding recommendation from a separate board.
 In a few states like Georgia, the board decides alone on clemency.
 At the federal level, the power of clemency belongs to the President of the United States.

 The largest number of clemencies was granted in January 2003 in Illinois when outgoing Governor George Ryan, who had already imposed a moratorium on executions, pardoned four death-row inmates and commuted the sentences of the remaining 167 to life in prison without the possibility of parole.
 When Governor Pat Quinn signed legislation abolishing the death penalty in Illinois in March 2011, he commuted the sentences of the fifteen inmates on death row to life imprisonment.

-Previous post-Furman mass clemencies took place in 1986 in New Mexico, when Governor Toney Anaya commuted all death sentences because of his personal opposition to the death penalty.
-In 1991, outgoing Ohio Governor Dick Celeste commuted the sentences of eight prisoners, among them all four women on the state's death row.
+Previous post-Furman mass clemencies took place in 1986 in New Mexico, when Governor Toney Anaya commuted all death sentences because of his personal opposition to the death penalty rendering the death penalty in New Mexico unenforceable and setting the stage for its eventual repeal in 2009.
+In 1991, outgoing Ohio Governor Dick Celeste commuted the sentences of eight prisoners, among them all four women on the state's death row thus postponing the resumption of death penalty until the early 21st century.
 And during his two terms (1979–1987) as Florida's governor, Bob Graham, although a strong death penalty supporter who had overseen the first post-Furman involuntary execution as well as 15 others, agreed to commute the sentences of six people on the grounds of doubts about guilt or disproportionality.